onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 **Last Updated:** October 5th 2021

 FCL-JS is the easiest way to start building decentralized applications.
 FCL (aka Flow Client Library) wraps much of the logic you'd have to write yourself on other blockchains.
-Follow this quick start and you'll have a solid overview of how to ship a dapp on Flow.
+Follow this quick start and you'll have a solid overview of how to build a shippable dapp on Flow.

 We're going to make an assumption that you know or understand React, but the concepts should be easy to understand and transfer to another framework.
 While this tutorial will use Cadence (Flow's smart contract language), you do not need to know it, instead we recommend later diving into [learning the Cadence language](https://docs.onflow.org/cadence/) once you gotten the core FCL concepts down.